 So many times I had to struggle financially, to try to make due with a couple bucks a week, to eat once a day, and I’d dream of the so-called financial freedom that I’d attain…

 Had it.
-And it fuelled my anxiety.
-And it made me want to huddle in a corner, pull a blanket over myself, and watch Youtube videos until the end of time.
+And it fueled my anxiety.
+It made me want to huddle in a corner, pull a blanket over myself, and watch Youtube videos until the end of time.

 This is why the things we dream about and wish for are never, ever as beautiful when we do get them as they are inside our minds.

-Comfort is not as comfortable as we imagine it.
+Comfort is not as comfortable as we imagine it to be.

 Make use of your pain, for you will never, ever be free from it.